we-ready/notebook/English/junior.5.md

 EDISON'S BOYHOOD

 Thomas Edison was born in 1847.
-When he was a child, he liked t find out how things worked.
+When he was a child, he liked to find out how things worked.
 One day when he was five, his father saw him sitting on some eggs, and asked what he was doing that for.
 Tom did not reply.
 Instead, he asked his father why he was not able to hatch chickens while hens could.

 Young Tom was in school for only three months.
 During those three months, he asked a lot of questions.
 Most of them had nothing to do with his lessons.
 His teacher did not understand why the boy had so many strange questions.
 He told Tom's mother that Tom was not bright and was not worth teaching.
 His mother took him out of school and taught him herself.
 The boy read a lot.
 He became very interested in science.

 By the time he was ten, he had already built a chemistry lab for himself.
 He planted vegetables in his garden and sold them to buy what he needed for his lab.

 Once his mother was ill and she sent for a doctor.
 The doctor said she needed an operation at once.
 But it was night and the lamp in the room gave poor light.
 Edison thought hard.
 Finally he had an idea.
-He collectedall the lamps in the house and put them on a long table.
+He collected all the lamps in the house and put them on a long table.
 Then he placed a big mirror behind them.
 Now there was enough light, so the doctor could operate.
 Edison's mother was saved.

 At the age of twelve, Edison began selling newspapers on a train.
 When he was free, he printed a newspaper and sold copies to the railway workers.

 One day in August, 1862, Edison saw a little boy playing on the tracks at a station.
 A train was coming near quickly, and the boy was too frightened to move.
 Edison rushed out and carried the boy to safety.
 The boy's father was so thankful that he taught Edison how to send messages by railway telegraph.
 Edison soon became very good at it and later he left home to work in different cities.
 This gave him a start in life.
-At that time he was just a boy of sixteen.
+At that time, he was just a boy of sixteen.

 # LESSON 10